Whitworth's Summer Program for Gifted Middle School Students

 Campers must adhere to the following:

-- If a camper has COVID symptoms and/or the LiveSafe app advises a camper not to come to campus, they will not be able to return to camp until 72 hours after the symptoms subsides.
+- If a camper has COVID symptoms they will not be able to return to camp until five days after a positive test, and symptoms have subsided.
 Parents/guardians of campers should notify the camp director immediately to allow camp staff to take necessary precautions.

 Please contact Whitworth University's Center for Gifted Education at firstname.lastname@example.org, email@example.com or 509.290.1276.